 \section{Eikonal exponentiation and the scattering angle}

-In this section we will study the eikonal exponentiation of the conservative scattering amplitude directly in the momentum space following \cite{Parra-Martinez:2020dzs}.
-Traditionally, in eikonal exponentiation, it is well known that the eikonal phase can be computed by taking the Fourier transformation of scattering amplitude in impact parameter space.
-The primary reason to do the computation in momentum space is to avoid additional IR divergence coming form the tree level amplitudes arising from the Coulomb interaction.
-However, one must pay the computational cost in momentum space: simple products in impact parameter space gives the convolutions in momentum space but they can be computed using the iterative bubble integrals.
+In this section, we will study the eikonal exponentiation of the conservative scattering amplitude directly in the momentum space following \cite{Parra-Martinez:2020dzs}.
+Traditionally, in eikonal exponentiation, it is well known that the eikonal phase can be computed by taking the Fourier transform of the scattering amplitude in impact-parameter space.
+The primary reason to do the computation in momentum space is to avoid additional IR divergence coming from the tree-level amplitudes arising from the Coulomb interaction.
+However, one must pay the computational cost in momentum space: simple products in impact parameter space give rise to convolutions in momentum space, which can be computed using the iterative bubble integrals.
 The statement of eikonal exponentiation reduces to the following: one can write the scattering amplitude as a \textit{convolutional exponential} of the eikonal phase,

 where the convolution is defined as an integral over the $d-2$ dimensional transverse space.

 where $N=4 m_1 m_2 \sqrt{\sigma^2-1}$ is the normalization factor.
 Similarly, one can write the inverse relation as,